jay-johnson/restapi/README.md

-# Rust Rest API Stack with User Management and Prometheus for Monitoring
+# Rust Rest API with User Management, Kafka Message Publishing and Prometheus for Monitoring

-A secure-by-default rest api stack implemented with hyper, tokio, bb8 and postgres with prometheus for monitoring.
-This project is focused on providing end-to-end encryption by default for 12-factor applications looking to customize functionality using environment variables as needed.
-Includes a working user management and authentication backend written in postgresql with async S3 uploading for POST-ed data files.
+A secure-by-default, async Rest API implemented with hyper, tokio, bb8, kafka_threadpool and postgres with prometheus for monitoring.
+Includes: a working user management and authentication backend written for postgres, async s3 uploading for POST-ed data files (or from memory), async s3 downloading (to a local file or into memory), async publishing to a kafka cluster with client mtls authentication and encryption in transit, native support for publishing all successful user events to kafka, and one-off message publishing to a custom kafka topic.

 ## Overview